 My main professional principles are:

 - You can’t know everything, so ask people, listen to what they say and which problems do they have.
-Try to understand them, and learn from them.
+Try to understand them.

 - Premature optimization is the root of all evil. (c) Donald Knuth.
 I just agree with him.

-I have Telegram Channel (RU) called @dependencyhell where I publish short excerpts from techincal books related to Software Engineering and some thoughts about Best Practices, Clean Architecture, DDD, and related topics.
+I have Telegram Channel (RU) called @dependencyhell where I publish some thoughts about professionalism, best-practices and other related stuff.